zanetaylor/zane.im/src/content/blog/self-serving.md

 Now that we're done, we can calmly agree that it's a blessing for hobbyist projects and their low stakes needs.
 It makes deploying standardized application stacks unbelievably simple, and enables things that would just be too time consuming or difficult to bother with otherwise for a casual endeavor.

 My entire media server now runs on a single Docker instance in a Debian VM managed by Proxmox.
-This includes the library management tools as well as Plex itself, along with a smattering of related monitoring and automation tools to make the whole thing as low maintenance as possible, all configured in a single Compose file.
+This includes the library management tools as well as [Plex](https://www.plex.tv/) itself, along with a smattering of related monitoring and automation tools to make the whole thing as low maintenance as possible, all configured in a single Compose file.

-### Media

 ### Networking